FAForever/downlords-faf-client/readme.md

 # How to run

-1. Make sure you have a 32-Bit JVM.
-This is necessary due to the `uid.dll` we are forced to use.
+1. Clone the project with git
-1. Import the project into IntelliJ
+1. Import the project into IntelliJ as "Gradle Project"
 1. For some reasons, IntelliJ deletes launch configurations after import.
-Please revert such deleted files first.
+Please revert such deleted files first (Version Control (Alt+F9) -> Local Changes)